ImmutableSoft/AutoLM/README.md

   ui64* releaseId, ui64* languages, ui64* version, char* uri)
 ```

-See the Authenticate.cpp main() function to for a complete example that
+See the Authenticate.cpp main() function for a complete example that
 opens a file, reads the contents and performs the SHA256 checksum before
 checking the authentication of the file on the blockchain and displaying
 the file details to the user.
 This library and example can also be used